scormonho/sp500-forecasting-lstm-vs-regression/README.md

 - The project highlights the advantages of deep learning in capturing temporal dependencies.
 - Useful as a baseline for more advanced forecasting tasks.
-- Future Improvements: form trading strategies from LSTM errors
+- Future improvements: form trading strategies from LSTM errors.